- Asset Accounts

-- Stock market is believed to be the perfect example of any liquid market as there exists huge numbers of sellers and buyers coupled with several other stocks being examples of liquid assets.
+- The stock market is believed to be the perfect example of any liquid market as there exist huge numbers of sellers and buyers coupled with several other stocks being examples of liquid assets.

 - Considering such asset’s significant trading volume, some equitable securities might fast be transformed into cash.
-Such types of cases particularly exists for stocks having significant share volume and huge market capitalization.
+Such types of cases particularly exist for stocks having significant share volume and huge market capitalization.

 - Since securities can quickly be sold through electronic markets at complete market prices while in demand, equitable stocks under correct circumstances are liquid.

 Liquid Assets Example # 2

 - Cash on hand is taken as a liquid asset since its capability of being quickly accessed.